jhrcook/ggasym/README.md

 Of note, with three colorbars, it may be useful to control their position and other properties.
-This can be done just like normal in ggplot by passing the correct values to the `guide` parameter in `scale_fill_*_gradient` ([original documentation](https://ggplot2.tidyverse.org/reference/guide_colourbar.html)).
+This can be done just like normal in ‘ggplot2’ by passing the correct values to the `guide` parameter in `scale_fill_*_gradient` ([original documentation](https://ggplot2.tidyverse.org/reference/guide_colourbar.html)).
 Below are a few of the options where I put the bars horizontal, adjust